How Can a Food Handler Identify Pathogens?

 Practice Excellent Hygiene

-In order to minimize the likelihood of food contamination, all food handlers must pay close attention to hygiene – both their personal hygiene and that of their environment.
+In order to minimize the likelihood of food contamination, all food handlers should:

 Thaw and Prep Food Safely

 Freezing food is an excellent way to extend its shelf life, but when it’s time to thaw those items, it must be done with care.
-You need to be careful that thawing items – especially those frozen in bulk – can thaw all the way through without spending too much time in the temperature danger zone.
+Improper thawing allows bacteria to grow quickly, especially when food spends too much time in the temperature danger zone.
+To reduce this risk, always use a safe thawing method.

 Cook and Hold Food at Safe Temperatures

 When cooking, the most important food safety precaution is to cook to a safe temperature in order to kill any foodborne pathogens that may be present.
-You should always confirm temperatures with a food thermometer.
+Cooking food to the correct internal temperature is one of the most effective ways to kill pathogens.

 Learn Safe Food Handler's Practices Today